-Molybdenum plate is usually used to substitute copper plate if copper is not appropriate in the application.
+A molybdenum plate is usually used to substitute copper plate if copper is not appropriate for the application.
 For instance, the coefficient of expansion for copper is mismatched with some ceramics.
 And for high-temperature bonding, copper may also oxidize badly or warp.
 In these conditions, molybdenum is a more suitable material.

 SAM Sputter Target

 If you are looking for an indium bonding manufacturer, SAM is undoubtedly your best choice.
 Stanford Advanced Materials is devoted to machining standard backing plates and working together with the Taiwan Bonding Company for providing bonding services.
 For questions about target bonding materials, methods, and services, please see our listing of frequently asked questions (FAQs).